 Research Proposal (Thesis option only): Applicants to the MA Classics (Thesis Option) must submit a brief research proposal.
 Provide a non-technical summary of your proposed thesis topic and research (maximum one page) and indicate a proposed supervisor.

-Personal Statement (Non-Thesis option only): Applicants to the MA Classics (Non-Thesis Option) must submit a brief personal statement (maximum one page) discussing the area of classical studies (geographic, thematic, or temporal, etc.) that interests you the most, and why.
+Personal Statement: Applicants must submit a brief personal statement (maximum one page) discussing the area of classical studies (geographic, thematic, or temporal, etc.) that interests you the most, and why.
 If applicable, you may wish inform us of any special circumstances that should be taken into consideration of your application.

-Writing Sample: Submit a good BA paper (graded copy), maximum 20 pages.
+Writing Sample: Submit a good BA paper, maximum 20 pages.

 Proficiency in English: The language of instruction at McGill University is English.
 Students must write term papers, examinations and theses in English or in French.
 Non-Canadian applicants whose mother tongue is not English and who have not completed an undergraduate degree from a recognized institution where English is the language of instruction are required to submit documented proof of competency in oral and written English prior to admission.